 Like every Sunday I had spent on Ile-Ife university campus, this Sunday was no different.
 7 am, and I was dressed as sweet as dodo.
 Crammed myself into the uncomfortable seats of the amphitheatre; the congregation huddled close to withstand the biting wind.

 Sometimes I wondered was this tradition or belief?
 But still I came.
-After a brief opening prayer, Tobiloba took to the mic, to begin the opening praise session.
-As a member of the choir myself, I understood the gruelling practice that came with leading the praise session.
+After a brief opening prayer, Tobiloba (not his real name) took to the mic, to begin the opening praise session.
+As a member of the choir myself, I understood the gruelling skill and discipline that came with leading the praise session.
 Tobiloba and his four back-up singers would have spent at least 8 hours in the previous week perfecting the routine.
 Such rigorous practice was not helped by the fact that as a student fellowship we could only afford crackly microphones and very, very substandard instruments.
-The drum-set sounded like rusty pots and pans and the keyboard like a strangulated cat.
+The drum-set sounded like rusty pots and pans and the keyboard like a strangulating cat.
 But we didn’t let that deter us.
 Wires criss-crossed the stage in haphazard lines that spoke to the fact that they had been hastily connected at 6 am that morning just to be as hastily disconnected at 10 am.
-Whatever sound produced by the singing team was quickly dispatched out of the amphitheatre by the swirling wind Alas, our theatre was semi-covered.
+Whatever sound produced by the singing team was quickly dispatched out of the amphitheatre by the swirling wind as, our theatre was only semi-covered.